-16 weird & wonderful Central & South American drinks you need to try
+16 weird & wonderful Latin American drinks you need to try

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 Every region has its fair share of concoctions that seem alien to the average foreigner, and beverages that would be an absolute crying shame to leave an area without trying.
 Latin America is no different, with an eclectic mix of drinks ranging from warm & homely to absolutely lethal.
 Here is a collection of our favourite Central & South American drinks that you need to try when you’re travelling here.

 We’ve always believed that the quickest way to get immersed in a new culture is to get stuck into getting smashed as the locals do.